Units test facility¶

 When we met a bug, making a small test case that triggers the bug is important development activity.
 Even the bug cannot be fixed in soon, the test case is an important result of work.
 Such result should be merged to the source tree.
 However, we don’t love FAILED message, too.
 What we should do?

-In such case, merge as usually but use .b as suffix for the directory of test case instead of .d.
+In such a case, merge as usually but use .b as suffix for the directory of test case instead of .d.

 Unix/css-singlequote-in-comment-issue2.b is an example of .b suffix usage.